Banks lead FTSE retreat from 6-month highs

-LONDON The FTSE share index retreated from six-month peaks on Tuesday as euro zone debt woes prompted investors to take profits in banking stocks and rebalance portfolios in favour of high dividend payers.
+LONDON Britain's top share index retreated from six-month peaks on Tuesday as euro zone debt woes prompted investors to take profits in banking stocks and rebalance portfolios in favor of high dividend payers.

 The fall on the London bourse chimed with weaker a equity performance in Europe .FTEU3 and the United States .SPX, on worries that Greece could be heading for a messy default after it failed to secure a restructuring deal with private bond holders on Monday.